loicsikidi/attest/README.md

 - [ ] Support permission to use TPM's keys (e.g. using passwords or enhanced authorization policies)
 - [ ] Use audit sessions for certain operations (e.g. `ActivateCredential`)

+## Should You Use This?

+**Probably not**.
+This fork is tailored to my specific needs and may not be suitable for general use.
+If you're looking for a TPM attestation library, I recommend using the original [go-attestation](https://github.com/google/go-attestation).

+## Disclaimer

+This is my personal project and it does not represent my employer.
+While I do my best to ensure that everything works, I take no responsibility for issues caused by this code.

 ## Acknowledgements

 This package is a very refactored version of two great packages: